Julien Neaves – Editor

 This was the only film that I had to rewatch for this list because I had not seen it in more than a decade.
 And I will admit that is not the best science fiction movie nor the best horror movie for that matter.
 But I am listing it because of the unique set-up of a haunted house story, only the “house” is the titular starship back from a seven-year journey in a hellish dimension.

-Laurence Fishburne and Sam Neill are solid as no-nonsense Captain Miller and ship-obsessed body mutilation-enthusiast Dr Weir, and the rest of the cast do an all around good job.
+Laurence Fishburne and Sam Neill are solid as no-nonsense Captain Miller and ship-obsessed body mutilation-enthusiast Dr Weir respectively, and the rest of the cast do an all around good job.
 The highlight, though, is the gorgeous ship design and cool effects (just ignore the very CGI-looking floating objects) and the grotesque imagery including blood-stained walls, bodies and assorted body parts, “ghosts” and horrific visions.
-To quote Captain Miller: “F—- this ship!”
+To quote Captain Miller: “F— this ship!”

 #9 Annihilation/Scientific Horror

 This is the most recent film on the list having just come out in 2018.
 It also seemed to be a bit divisive among fans and critics alike.
-Personally I found the journey into this mysterious phenomenon intriguing and the both the weird flora and fauna downright chilling.
-That weird hybrid creature thing is pure nightmare fuel, unfiltered.
+Personally I found the journey into this mysterious phenomenon intriguing and both the weird flora and fauna downright chilling.
+That creepy hybrid creature thing was pure nightmare fuel, unfiltered.